Purina have been around a long time. Their history is summed up on their website as follows:

 There is a wide range of products for all ages of dog from puppy to senior, and these days they are preserved using natural antioxidants, and do not contain colourings.

 Purina are huge suppliers of Soya, and therefore it's not a surprise to find that it crops up in their products, along with wheat, and un-named animal fat which may put some off who are looking for a natural hypo-allergenic product.

-Expect to pay £39 for a 14kg sack of their standard recipe, and £35 for 10kg of the Duo Delice.
+Expect to pay £39 for a 14kg sack of their standard recipe.
 So they are not cheap recipes when compared with many brands that are free of wheat and soya.

 Based not just on quality of ingredients, but if it seems to offer value for money!

-Dehydrated poultry protein, Wheat, Maize, Chicken (14%), Animal fat, Dried beet pulp, Soya meal, Maize grits, Rice (4%), Digest, Gluten, Minerals, Fish oil.
+Dehydrated poultry protein, Wheat, Maize, Chicken (14%), Gluten, Soya meal, Vegetable oil fractions, Rice (4%), Dried beet pulp, Minerals, Maize grits, Animal fat, Digest, Fish oil.